-This slow cooker recipe is in no way traditional pho.
+This slow cooker pho recipe is in no way traditional pho.
 You are supposed to keep the broth very clean looking and this cheater version has a residue from the spices floating to the top and whatnot.
 Real pho is so much work, I don’t think I would ever make it; it requires lots of different beef components and great care to keep skimming impurities from them.
 I have great admiration for people who keep traditional recipes alive but sometimes you just want to come home to comfort food without having to spend your weekend standing over a hot stove.
 That’s why I am always looking for ways to hack recipes with my slow cooker.
-This slow cooker short rib pho recipe will fill your house with the smell of pho and fill your belly will beefy joy.
+This slow cooker short rib pho recipe will fill your house with the smell of pho and fill your belly with beefy joy.

-An important component to this shortcut recipe is a good store-bought beef bone broth—this basically becomes the stand-in for buying, cleaning, roasting, and boiling all those aforementioned beef bones.
+An important component to this shortcut beef rib pho recipe is a good store-bought beef bone broth—this basically becomes the stand-in for buying, cleaning, roasting, and boiling all those aforementioned beef bones.
 For Bay Area folks, I recommend the one found in the frozen section at Berkeley Bowl.
 Be sure the one you choose actually tastes of clean beef collagen and doesn’t have other added flavorings to conflict with your beautiful pho flavor.

 Shortcut Short Rib Pho in a Slow Cooker